sebhoof/bibcom/README.md

 If you provide the name of a bib file, say `/some/folder/my.bib`, the results will be appended to the file and not just pasted to the clipboard.
 The code will test your bib file for duplicates afterwards.

 The order of the arguments is _not_ relevant as long as the files end in `.log`, `.bib`, and `.token`.
 For example, you may call
 ```
-python make_bib_file.py main.log /some/folder/my.bib my.token
+python compile_bibliography.py main.log /some/folder/my.bib my.token
 ```

-- [ ] Talk about ADS journal abbrevs
+The ADS BibTeX entries use LaTeX macros to abbreviate some of the commonly encountered journal names, as described [here](https://ui.adsabs.harvard.edu/help/actions/journal-macros).
+For convenience, this repo contains the file [jdefs.tex](jdefs.tex), which you can include in your main LaTeX file preamble via `\include{jdefs}` to take care of this.

 ## Citation
-If this tool has saved you a lot of time and enabled your research, please consider acknowledging it in your work using the BibTeX entry below or -- better still! -- by generating it automatically by putting `\cite{doi:}` in your paper and letting the tool add it from ADS.
+If this tool has saved you some time and enabled your research, please consider acknowledging it in your work using the BibTeX entry below or -- better still! -- by generating it automatically by putting `\cite{doi:}` in your paper and letting the tool do the rest for you.

 ```
 @MISC{doi:,